knative/docs/docs/community/governance.md

 This section links to documents about how the Knative community is governed.

 Knative has public and recorded monthly community meetings.
-Each project has one or more working groups driving the project, and Knative has a single technical oversight committee monitoring the overall project.
+Each component has one or more working groups driving the effort, and Knative has a single technical oversight committee monitoring the overall project.

 - [Governance](https://github.com/knative/community/blob/main/GOVERNANCE.md):
 the Knative governance framework.